scott113341/website/html/blog/drafts/soundcasts/soundcasts.md

 ## The Problem

-This is the problem that precipitated the creation of Soundcasts:

 [Basil O'Glue](https://soundcloud.com/basil-oglue) is an awesome electronic music artist that we love to listen to.
 Every month or so he releases a 2-hour music mix called [Momentum](https://soundcloud.com/basil-oglue/mom-30).

 It's a great podcast!

 Or, at least it *would* be if it were a podcast.

 Unfortunately, he simply posts the music onto SoundCloud and doesn't publish a podcast feed.
-It's impossible to automatically download and listen to Momentum on iTunes, Pocket Casts, or any other podcast app.
+It's impossible to automatically download and listen to Momentum on iTunes, iOS Podcasts, Pocket Casts, or any other podcast app.